BehnooshNasri/project_three/README.md

 ### ETL

 The data was published by Statistic Canada in CSV format.
-I used Jupyter Notebook to clean up the data and imported into a postgres SQL server using pgAdmin.
+Jupyter Notebook is used to clean up the data and imported into a postgres SQL server using pgAdmin.

 ### Flask

-I used SQLAlchemy to create the an API that holds the data from the SQL server.
-Then in order to query parameters I used the following code to filter the results.
+SQLAlchemy is used to create the API that holds the data from the SQL server.
+Then in order to query parameters the following code is used to filter the results.

 Code snippet: